This fact sheet will help you learn how to get support on the job and keep your benefits.

 Supplemental Security Income (SSI) is a “Needs-Based” program that provides cash assistance payments to adults and children with disabilities who meet specific low-income guidelines.
 SSI benefits are also payable to people 65 and older without disabilities who meet low income guidelines.

 Massachusetts SSI State Supplement Program (SSP) – Massachusetts adds more money to SSI payments for Massachusetts residents.
-This is called the SSI State Supplement Program, or SSP.

 As of April 1, 2012, the Social Security Insurance Supplement payments are from the state instead of from the federal.
 If you have questions, you should call the SSP Customer Service Center at 877-863-1128 or visit the SSP Massachusetts website